ariel-frischer/claude-clean/CONTRIBUTING.md

 make build   # Build the binary
 ```

-This compiles the Go code and creates the `claude-clean-output` executable in the current directory.
+This compiles the Go code and creates the `cclean` executable in the `bin/` directory.

 ### Running